-- 3.21 For both construction and operational employment, the leakage rate is informed by the ONS 2011 Census7 data that identifies that 50% of the workers within Exeter live outside Exeter. - 3.22 For the new residents of the Co-Living spaces, the recipient expenditure sectors identified in Table 3.5 may occur outside of Exeter, although this will vary by sector.
-The findings of the latest retail study8 reports that Exeter residents have low leakage of spending within the convenience and comparison goods sectors9, as would be expected given the size and depth of the City economy that was identified in Chapter 2 of this report.
-For the remaining categories, a degree of professional judgement has been used10 as shown in Table 3.5.
-Applying these leakage assumptions to the respective sectors generates an overall 60% leakage of aggregate expenditure.
+- For both construction and operational employment, the leakage rate is informed by the ONS 2011 Census5 data that identifies that 50% of the workers within Exeter live outside Exeter. - 3.17 For the new residents of the Co-living spaces, the recipient expenditure sectors identified in Table 3.6 may occur outside of Exeter, although this does vary significantly by sector.
+The findings of the latest retail study6 report Exeter residents to have low leakages of spending within the convenience and comparison goods sectors7, as would be expected given the size and depth of the City economy that was identified in Chapter 2 of this report.
+For the remaining categories, a degree of professional judgement has been used8 as shown in Table 3.6.
+Applying these leakage assumptions to the respective sectors generates an overall 42% leakage of aggregate expenditure.